jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 a little less comforting once you start looking at some of the drivers.
 The top
-Discovery Method for breaches (more than 50%) is now Actor Disclosure
+Discovery Method for breaches (more than 50%) is now “Actor Disclosure”
 (normally either on the asset in the form of a ransomware note or on a criminal forum to sell the data or announce the breach).
 Neither of which is desirable.
-Ignorance is bliss doesnt readily apply to breaches.
+“Ignorance is bliss” doesn’t readily apply to breaches.

+Event Chains

 Rather than simply analyze how long an attack took in time, we can also analyze how long it took with regard to